-c) Contributions of the paper.: This work provides four main contributions.
-First, we extend the task model by considering the length of the longest and last nonpreemptive region in each task, in order to simplify feasibility test of tasks with fixed preemption points.
-Second, we identify the conditions under which the feasibility check of a fixed-priority task set can be limited only to the first instance of each task (instead of checking multiple instances within a certain period, as proved by Bril et al. [7]).
-Third, based on this result, we present an efficient test to verify the feasibility of fixed priority tasks with fixed non-preemptive regions, and finally, we present an algorithm for computing a bound on the length of nonpreemptive chunks for each task, discussing how such a bound varies as a function of the length of the final subjob.
+Contributions of the paper.
+This work provides four main contributions.
+First, we extend the task model by considering the length of the longest and last non-preemptive region in each task, in order to simplify feasibility test of tasks with fixed preemption points.
+Second, we identify the conditions under which the feasibility check of a fixed-priority task set can be limited only to the first instance of each task (instead of checking multiple instances within a certain period, as proved by Bril et al. [8]).
+Third, based on this result, we present an efficient test to verify the feasibility of fixed priority tasks with fixed non-preemptive regions, and finally, we present an algorithm for computing a bound on the length of non-preemptive chunks for each task, discussing how such a bound varies as a function of the length of the final subjob.

-d) Paper Organization.: The rest of the paper is organized as follows.
-Section II presents some related work.
-Section III introduces the new task model and the methodology used in the paper.
-Section IV determines the conditions under which the response time analysis for the FPP model can be simplified.
-Section V presents the feasibility test for fixed priority tasks with given subjob division.
-Section VI illustrates the algorithm for computing the maximum length of subjobs for each task without violating the system feasibility.
-Section VII reports some simulation results.
-Finally, Section VIII states our conclusions and future work.
+Paper Organization.
+The rest of the paper is organized as follows.
+Section 2 presents some related work.
+Section 3 introduces the new task model and the methodology used in the paper.
+Section 4 determines the conditions under which the response time analysis for the FPP model can be simplified.
+Section 5 presents the feasibility test for fixed priority tasks with given subjob division.
+Section 6 illustrates the algorithm for computing the maximum length of subjobs for each task without violating the system feasibility.
+Section 7 reports some simulation results.
+Finally, Section 8 states our conclusions and future work.

-II.
-Related Work
+2 Related Work

-Most work on non-preemptive scheduling has typically focused on single-job models, where tasks have precedence relations, are invoked only once, and must be completed before a deadline [11], [12].
-Non-preemptive tasks were considered in the Spring Kernel [25], where a heuristic algorithm was used to find a feasible schedule or reduce the number of deadline misses.
+Most work on non-preemptive scheduling has typically focused on single-job models, where tasks have precedence relations, are invoked only once, and must be completed before a deadline [12, 13].
+Non-preemptive tasks were considered in the Spring Kernel [27], where a heuristic algorithm was used to find a feasible schedule or reduce the number of deadline misses.

-A more general characterization of periodic tasks has been considered in [16], [19].
+A more general characterization of periodic tasks has been considered in [17, 20].
 In this model, tasks may have a deadline smaller than or equal to the next release time.
-For this more general model, Mok [21] has shown that the problem of deciding schedulability of a set of periodic tasks with mutually exclusive sections of code is NP-hard.
+For this more general model, Mok [23] has shown that the problem of deciding schedulability of a set of periodic tasks with mutually exclusive sections of code is NP-hard.

-Jeffay et al. [15] showed that non-preemptive scheduling of concrete periodic tasks is NP-hard in the strong sense.
-George et al. [14] provided comprehensive feasibility analysis on non-preemptive scheduling, however, the authors assumed either a completely non-preemptive or a fully preemptive model.
-Davis et al. [10] considered typical applications of non-preemptive fixed priority scheduling on a CAN bus, and presented the analysis to bound worst-case response times of real-time messages.
+Jeffay et al. [16] showed that non-preemptive scheduling of concrete periodic tasks1 is NP-hard in the strong sense.
+George et al. [15] provided comprehensive feasibility analysis on non-preemptive scheduling, however, the authors assumed either a completely non-preemptive or a fully preemptive model.
+Davis et al. [11] considered typical applications of non-preemptive fixed priority scheduling on a CAN bus, and presented the analysis to bound worst-case response times of real-time messages.

-Fixed priority scheduling with deferred preemptions, allowed only at some predefined points inside the task code, has been proposed and investigated by Burns [8], who however did not address the problem of computing the maximum length of non-preemptive chunks.
+Fixed priority scheduling with deferred preemptions, allowed only at some predefined points inside the task code, has been proposed and investigated by Burns [9], who however did not address the problem of computing the maximum length of non-preemptive chunks.

-Under the floating model, Baruah [3] computed the longest non-preemptive interval for each task that dose not jeopardize the schedulability of the task set under EDF, with respect to the fully preemptive case.
-Yao et al. [28] addressed the same problem, but under fixed priorities.
+Under the floating model, Baruah [3] computed the longest non-preemptive interval for each task that does not jeopardize the schedulability of the task set under EDF, with respect to the fully preemptive case.
+Yao et al. [30] addressed the same problem, but under fixed priorities.